rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

     lxc copy nginx-server proxy-server
     ```

-    Make sure to start the proxy container with `lxc start proxy-server`, and add the proxy ports to the container as detailed above.
+    Make sure to start the proxy container with `lxc start proxy-server`, and add the proxy ports to the container as detailed below.

 Again, you can make sure the container is working from the host with: